 Net Zero from our own operations

-- Installing solar panels across 50 sites.
-This has more than doubled our renewable generation capacity from 5MW to over 10MW, enough to power 2,000 homes in the UK.
+- Installing solar panels in over 85 sites.
+This has increased our renewable generation capacity to 25MW.

-- Introducing technology at 260 stores on the shelves of our open fridges to keep the cold in and reduce energy consumption, alongside using the heat created by refrigeration to provide hot water in store.
+- Introducing technology on the shelves of our open fridges to keep the cold in and reduce energy consumption in over 75% of our stores.
+We are also using the heat created by refrigeration to provide hot water in store.